-Keynesian economics is a school of thought in economics comprising several macroeconomic theories based on the work of British economist John Maynard Keynes, specifically on his 1936 book “The General Theory of Employment, Interest, and Money.”
+Keynesian economics is a school of thought in economics comprising several macroeconomic theories based on the work of British economist John Maynard Keynes, specifically in his 1936 book “The General Theory of Employment, Interest, and Money.”

 Take note that Keynes wrote the aforementioned book in an attempt to explore and understand the causes of the Great Depression of the 1930s.
-Theories from classical economics and supply-side economics failed to explain the causes of this global economic downturn and provide a suitable public policy solution to stimulate production and employment.
+Theories from classical economics and supply-side economics failed to explain the reason behind this global economic downturn.
+They also failed to provide a suitable policy solution to stimulate production and employment.

 1. Demand-Side Theory of Economic Growth

 Supply-side economics argues that the most effective way to boost the economy is through the promotion of business growth by lowering taxes and decreasing regulations.
 A higher supply of low-priced goods and services in the market will also increase employment and thus, boost productivity further.
 Essentially, this theory claims that shifting aggregate supply to the right is key to economic growth.

 2. Boom-And-Bust Cycle in the Free-Market

 The primary assumption of classical economics is that a free-market capitalist economic system is a self-regulating economic system governed by the natural laws of production and exchange.
 For instance, the law of supply and demand allows the self-regulation of the business cycle.
-Thus, this school of thought in economics promotes a laissez-faire system in which the government has a very limited role in shaping the direction of the economy.
+Thus, this school of thought promotes a laissez-faire system in which the government has a very limited role in shaping the direction of the economy.

 3. Government Interventions in the Economy